GADformer: A Transparent Transformer Model for Group Anomaly Detection on Trajectories: Related Work

 \section{Related Work}

-Reviewing the literature, we could identify the following related work, which is distinguished from our approach within this section.
+Reviewing the literature for most related approaches, we could identify the following related work, which gets distinguished from our approach within this section.
 Instead of considering the detection of individual trajectory anomalies as a Group Anomaly Detection problem as our approach does, the vision in the works of~\cite{musleh2022let,musleh2022towards} is to observe trajectories as a NLP problem.
-In their papers they mention preliminary work, but do not provide a concrete model architecture for group anomaly detection although TrajBERT is proposed as a holistic framework for an efficient and practical solution for almost all fundamental trajectory analysis problems.
-Another work of ~\cite{chen2022mutual} uses for the task of Trajectory-User-Linking (TUL), instead of GAD, a combination out of RNN and transformer network with cross entropy loss but compared to our approach, they do not take trajectory segments into account and the model lacks in layer interpretability.
-Addressing long-range trajectory anomaly detection as well the work of ~\cite{9206939NFTAD} proposes an unsupervised normalizing flow (NF) model.
+They map trajectory coordinates to hexagon-based hexadecimal-words as input for pretrained BERT models for several tasks, but do not provide a concrete model architecture for group anomaly detection based on projected trajectory segments as BERT-based embeddings.
+Another work of ~\cite{ijcai2022p274} uses for the task of Trajectory-User-Linking (TUL), instead of GAD, a combination out of RNN and transformer network with cross entropy loss but compared to our approach, they do not take trajectory coordinates and segments into account and the model lacks in layer transparency.
+Addressing long-range trajectory anomaly detection as well the work of~\cite{9206939NFTAD} proposes an unsupervised normalizing flow (NF) model.
 They utilize trajectory segments and negative log-likelihood as well but use it in combination with NF-based density estimation.
-The work of ~\cite{10.1007/978-3-030-54623-6_6} introduced the problem of group trajectory outlier detection (GTOD), which is also addressed by ~\cite{10.1145/3430195}, and provide the approach CDkNN, which creates DBSCAN-based microclusters, pruned by kNN and scored with a specific pattern mining algorithm.
+The work of~\cite{10.1007/978-3-030-54623-6_6} introduced the problem of group trajectory outlier detection (GTOD), which is also addressed by~\cite{10.1145/3430195}, and provide the approach CDkNN, which creates DBSCAN-based microclusters, pruned by kNN and scored with a specific pattern mining algorithm.
 However, both works perform anomaly detection while considering complete individual trajectories as group members, whereas we address the slightly different problem of considering single trajectory points as group members for the problem group anomaly detection.
 The work of~\cite{zhang2022cat} proposes a model for content-aware anomaly detection on event log messages instead of anomalous trajectories as our approach.
-In addition to that, their approach takes also the content of the messages into account and allows to run it, as our approach, by the task-specific encoder-part or, differently as ours, run the model with the typical BERT\cite{DBLP:conf/naacl/DevlinCLT19} encoder-decoder architecture.
-Summarizing the identified related work, there is best to our knowledge no interpretable attention-based transformer-encoder-approach for group anomaly detection on trajectories.
+Their approach takes additionally the content of the messages into account and allows to run it, as our approach, by the task-specific encoder-part or, differently as ours, by the typical BERT\cite{DBLP:conf/naacl/DevlinCLT19} encoder-decoder architecture.
+Summarizing the identified related work, there is best to our knowledge no transparent attention-based transformer-encoder-approach for group anomaly detection on coordinates-based trajectories.